47 Best Thanksgiving Movies the Whole Family Will Love

-In honor of this year’s celebration, we compiled a list of the best Thanksgiving movies to watch after consuming a metric ton of comfort food, from Thanksgiving turkey and savory stuffing to mac and cheese.
-Because the only activity we feel like doing after eating our second (OK, third) piece of Thanksgiving pie, is parking ourselves on the couch to enjoy some quality entertainment.
-From A Family Thanksgiving to everyone's favorite rom-com film, You’ve Got Mail, keep reading for the top picks.
+In honor of this year’s celebration, we compiled a list of the best Thanksgiving movies to watch after consuming a metric ton of savory stuffing and mac n’ cheese.
+Because the only activity we feel like doing after eating our second (OK, third) piece of Thanksgiving pie is parking ourselves in front of the TV to enjoy some quality entertainment.
+From A Family Thanksgiving to like You’ve Got Mail, keep reading for the top picks.

 1. 'A Charlie Brown Thanksgiving' (1973)

 This 25-minute animated film tugs on our heartstrings the way only a true classic can.
 Watch Charlie Brown learn the meaning of Thanksgiving alongside the motley crew that is the beloved Peanuts gang.
 Jimmy Ahrens, Todd Barbee and Christopher DeFaria star with Bill Melendez and Phil Roman as co-directors.

 Yes, we will take any opportunity to watch young Jeff Goldblum.
 This is the movie to stream if you’re feeling philosophical about the passage of time with all your besties at an orphan Friendsgiving.
 Goldblum stars alongside Tom Berenger, Glenn Close and William Hurt in the Lawrence Kasdan film

 Before his Modern Family days, Ed O’Neill starred in a funny Thanksgiving movie about a guy trying to appease his girlfriend by driving her son from Atlanta to Chicago in time for the holidays.
 Ethan Embry, JoBeth Williams, Christopher McDonald, Ari Meyers and Elizabeth Daily star in the film.
 Revel in the early ’90s charm.